TheKikGen/BoutKlik/README.md

 .
 The slave MIDI IN must be connected to the MIDI OUT 3

 The midi root channel sets the listening midi channel on merged BouKlik MIDI IN port 1 and 3.

+The origin Roland Boutique Chain mode transmits all notes beyond 4th to the slave.
+The BoutKlik chain modes distributes notes equally : odd notes are transmitted to the master, and even notes to the slave.
+For example : notes 1,2,3,4 played will be distributed as (Master 1)(Slave 2)(Master 3)(Slave 4).
+All notes played exceeding the polyphony of 8 (or 4 in DUAL) are simply not processed as the original JP-8.